oils-for-unix/oils/doc/osh-manual.md

 ### Global Execution Options

+All Unix shells have global options that affect execution.
+There are two
+kinds:

-ALl unix shells have global options that affect execution, like `set -e`, which is also spelled `set -o errexit`.
+- POSIX options like `set -e`, which I prefer to write `set -o errexit`.
+- bash extensions like `shopt -s inherit_errexit`

+List them all with `set -o` and `shopt -p`.
+Other than syntax, there's no essential difference between the two kinds.

 #### shopt -s all:strict is Recommended

-OSH adds more options on top of those provided by POSIX shell and bash.

-There is a convenient shortcut `shopt -s all:strict` which turns on these
+OSH adds more options on top of those provided by POSIX and bash.
+It has  a shortcut `shopt -s all:strict` which turns on many options at once:
-optoins:

 - `errexit`, `nounset` (`sh` modes to get more errors)
 - `pipefail` and `inherit_errexit` (`bash` modes to get more errors)
-- `nullglob` (doesn't confuse code and data)
+- `nullglob` (a `bash` mode, doesn't confuse code and data)
 - `strict_*` (`strict_array`, etc.)
-   - These options **disallow** certain parts of the language with **fatal runtime errors**.
+   - Strict options **disallow** certain parts of the language with **fatal runtime errors**.

-This line turns all strict modes on, but is portable to other shells:
+If you want your script to be portable to other shells, use this line:

     shopt -s all:strict 2>/dev/null || true  # suppress errors

-Of course, you can also turn individual options on or off:
+You can also turn individual options on or off:

     shopt -s strict_array  # Set this option.
 I want more fatal errors. shopt -u strict_array  # Unset it.
 Ignore errors and keep executing.